metamuffin/keks-meet/readme.md

 - download files in a streaming manner.
   - workaround using service worker
 - service worker to implement manual updates
+- open chat links in a new tab

 ## Parameters